LaughingLeader-DOS2-Mods/IncreasedFontSizes/README.md

-Larger Font Sizes for Divinity: Original Sin 2 Definitive Edition
+Increased Font Sizes for Divinity: Original Sin 2 Definitive Edition
 =======

 Simply scales the font up on the font files directly.
 Works as an override, so achievements should stay enabled.